Oringineering/OdysseyRocket/README.md

 ## Credits
 - Niles55 (Reddit) for his tool on modelling Nose Cones.
 This served as inspiration for me to pursue the Von Karman Ogive after discerning its properties.
 - HTM Workshop (YouTube) for his "KiCad Tutorial | Beginning to End" series that gave me a comprehensive understanding on how to make schematics and PCBs.
 - Amazing Automation (YouTube) for his guide on how to place a logo/decal on a PCB.
+- My Dad for his endless knowledge and support :)